 Harris County Judicial Accountability Scorecards

 In September 2020, TCJE and researchers at Harvard University began producing individualized scorecards for some of Harris County’s felony judges.
 The scorecards include the percentages of Black, Hispanic white, and non-Hispanic white defendants each judge detained prior to trial on their docket.
 The scorecards also compare each judge to other Harris County felony judges in terms of racial and ethnic disparities in detention rates and bond amounts.
-The reports rely on jail population data provided by Harris County.
+The reports track the cases in front of each judge where the defendant is held pretrial and rely on jail population data provided by Harris County.
 Note: Reports published prior to the week of January 24, 2021, have been re-uploaded with edited language for clarity.

 Frank Aguilar, 228th District Court